Deadolus/home-assistant.io/source/_cookbook/track_battery_level.markdown

 {% endraw %}

 ### Android and iOS Devices

-While running the [Owntracks](/components/device_tracker.owntracks/) device tracker you can retrieve the battery level with a MQTT sensor.
+While running the [Owntracks](/components/device_tracker.owntracks/) device tracker you can retrieve the battery level via a new sensor.
+How you achieve this depends on how you have configured your Owntracks app.

+#### MQTT
+If you have configured Owntracks to send reports via MQTT you can use the received data with a MQTT sensor.
 Replace username with your MQTT username (for the embedded MQTT it's simply homeassistant), and deviceid with the set Device ID in Owntracks.

 {% raw %}
 ```yaml